Project 001 IPDI intro

 'Examine the present more closely and the future appears by itself'.

-The licence for this unique, patented, power-source agnostic, load-shedding, enabling automotive suspension system helps allow the lowest fuel/power-use, lowest in-use and through-life (including manufacture) CO2, NOX and PM emission, fully enclosed, fully powered, practical, mass manufactured, highway speed, road vehicle, for any given vehicle power source.
+This unique, patented, power-source agnostic, load-shedding, enabling automotive suspension system helps allow the lowest fuel/power-use, lowest in-use and through-life (including manufacture) CO2, NOX and PM emission, fully enclosed, fully powered, practical, mass manufactured, highway speed, road vehicle, for any given vehicle power source.

 The primary solutions offered are for a tilting suspension system for fully enclosed, 0.9m (36 in) wide, three and four wheel, tilting autos.
 It is unique technology and unique control system designs for such a niche and/or mass market vehicle that is to be introduced here.
 The tech can be integrated into manned, unmanned and/or autonomous vehicles.